danielsaidi/OnboardingKit/README.md

 [![Platform](https://img.shields.io/cocoapods/p/Tutti.svg?style=flat)](http://cocoapods.org/pods/Tutti)

-Tutti is a Swift library that can be used to create iOS tutorials and onboarding experieces.
-It's currently limited to the functionality I need in my own apps.
+Tutti is a Swift library that can be used to create tutorials and onboarding in iOS apps.
+It is currently limited to the functionality I need in my own apps.
 I will extend it as those apps become more sophisticated over time.